Work location independent!

 When starting out, make sure to sign up for Observa with the same email that is linked to your PayPal already, as it is an automatic linking when you sign up.

 This one is a standard in this industry and has been around for years.
-There are probably more gigs available nationwide on this platform than any of the others.
-The downside, this company is basically a robot and it’s up to you to follow all the rules in order to get paid, as the customer service has no idea what the right hand is saying to the left type of thing.
+The downside, this company is basically a robot and it’s up to you to follow all the rules in order to get paid, as the customer service is clueless and will blame any mistake on you.
+The right hand has no idea what it’s saying to the left type of thing.

 A few MUSTS: always pick the option “complete in 3 hours” when applying for the gig.
 If you pick any of the others, it won’t let you access the gig (it also locks you out if you get stuck here and have to not complete the gig and want to start over, and has a “reputation” feature that is affected for not completing the gig).
 Pick the 3 hour option, and you will automatically be granted access into the gig by the system.